Barrier Boat

-The United States Navy's 19BB (Barrier Boat) was built by Chuck's Boat and Drive of Longview, Washington in 2002 to deploy and maintain port security booms surrounding Navy ships and installations in port.
+The 19BB (Barrier Boat) is a type of small tugboat used by the United States Navy.
+They were built by Chuck's Boat and Drive of Longview, Washington, in 2002 to deploy and maintain port security booms surrounding Navy ships and installations in port.
 The first boat of the 13-boat order was delivered in January 2003.

 Originally designed to raft and pull floating logs for the commercial logging industry, the Barrier Boats are affectionately known as the Boomin Beaver by the sailors who operate them.